jwcho1221/Flight-Delay-Prediction/LabGuide300.md

-# Getting Started with Oracle Analytics Cloud (OAC)
+# Building Machine Learning Models in Oracle Analytics Cloud (OAC)

 ![](images/300/Picture300-lab.png)
 Updated: January 4, 2019

 ## Introduction

-This lab walks you through the steps to provision an Oracle Analytics Cloud (OAC) instance and connect it to your Autonomous Data Warehouse (ADW) instance.
+This lab walks you through the steps to provision an Oracle Analytics Cloud (OAC) instance and connect it to the instance of ADW you created.
+In addition, we will demonstrate how to build machine learning models and how to find out which model fits flight delay prediction project the best in OAC which is "no-code" development platform.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.